South Korea uses robots to build robot museum

 The Seoul Metropolitan Government commissioned the museum.
 It will include displays on artificial intelligence, virtual reality, augmented reality and holograms.

-The construction process will be the museum’s first exhibit, according to MAA, when the museum opens in 2022.
+The construction process will be the museum’s first exhibition, when the museum opens in 2022, according to MAA.